manjeshbhargav/task.js/README.md

 ## Advantages over direct `Promise`s
 * You don't have to promisify your async functions that use callbacks.
 * However, you can safely use `Promise`s within tasks.
-* You can leverage APIs to run a sequence of tasks, or try the same task multiple times etc.
+* Powerful APIs to execute a group of tasks, or the same task a number of times.
 * You can give a human readable name to your tasks thereby improving code readability.
 * These tasks can be easily testable with `Promise` based frameworks like `mocha.js`.